-A decision was made during the day that the Kirki be towed north to a suitable location to facilitate a proposed ship-to-ship cargo transfer operation.
+A decision was made during the day to tow the Kirki north to a suitable location to facilitate a proposed ship-to-ship cargo transfer operation.

 Two engineers from the crew were taken back to the Kirki on Tuesday 23 July to assist the salvors with restoring onboard services and safety equipment.